SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization: Concurrent Consensus

-Each \PVP{} instance holds a local order.
+Each \SpotLess{} instance determines a local order of proposals.
 All committed proposals on the chains are totally ordered and then executed.
-We order the committed proposals among different instances by the depth and instance id.
-We order all proposals from low depth to high, from instance $\Instance{0}$ to instance $\Instance{m-1}$.
-Figure~\ref{fig:total_order} shows \emph{Totally Ordering} in \PVP{}.
+We order the committed proposals among different instances by their view and instance identifier.
+We order all proposals from low view to high view and from instance $\Instance{0}$ to instance $\Instance{\m-1}$.
+Figure~\ref{fig:total_order} shows the \emph{total ordering} in \SpotLess{}.
 Finally, each replica \emph{executes} the committed proposals in order and informs the clients of the outcome of their requested transactions.